NawafAlhomeed/Hospital-Data-Analysis-/README.md

 ## Conclusion

 This project is a great starting point for anyone looking to understand the power of Python in data engineering and the simplicity of Power BI for visualization.

----

-Let me know if you'd like any further tweaks!